-The partnership are continually looking to achieve maximum value for money from their ICT investments.
+Broxtowe Borough Council are continually looking to achieve maximum value for money from their ICT investments.
 Connectivity solutions are key in supporting greater accessibility, flexibility and information provision.
-The increasing complexity of ICT solutions, their rapid evolution and the need to be agile in responding to organisational and customer needs and to partnership opportunities that reduce cost, increase resilience and improve quality requires a less traditional approach to ICT strategy moving forward.
-The rationalisation of property assets at all partner sites has seen large logistical projects being delivered or in the process of being delivered.
-Reliance on ICT infrastructure and solutions to support an agile and flexible working culture is a significant part of this overall transformation.
+The increasing complexity of ICT solutions, their rapid evolution and the need to be agile in responding to organisational and customer needs, the need to increase resilience responding appropriately to the growing cyber security threat landscape and improve quality requires a less traditional approach to ICT strategy moving forward.